bufbuild-ru/docs/docs/migration-guides/migrate-v2-config-files/index.md

 :::

+::: tip Note
-::: tip See [Modules and workspaces](../../cli/modules-workspaces/) and the [v2 buf.yaml reference](../../configuration/v2/buf-yaml/) for more details about file layout and configuration settings.
+See [Modules and workspaces](../../cli/modules-workspaces/) and the [v2 buf.yaml reference](../../configuration/v2/buf-yaml/) for more details about file layout and configuration settings.
 :::

 ### `buf.gen.yaml` and managed mode